 In connection with the Reorganization Transactions, a Refinitiv entity was contributed to the Corporation, pursuant to which the Corporation received 96,933,192 LLC Interests and Refinitiv received 96,933,192 shares of Class B common stock ("Refinitiv Contribution").
-As a result of the Refinitiv Contribution, the Company assumed the tax liabilities of the contributed entity.
-The contributed entity is under audit by the State of New Jersey for the tax years 2012 - 2015 and is appealing a tax assessment from an audit by the State of New Jersey for the tax years 2008 - 2011.
-As of March 31, 2023 and December 31, 2022, the tax liability related to the Refinitiv Contribution was \$3.0 million and \$2.7 million, respectively, included within accounts payable, accrued expenses and other liabilities on the condensed consolidated statements of financial condition.
-The Company is indemnified by Refinitiv for these tax liabilities that were assumed by the Company as a result of the Refinitiv Contribution.
-As of March 31, 2023 and December 31, 2022, \$3.0 million and \$2.7 million, respectively, is included in receivable and due from affiliates on the condensed consolidated statements of financial condition related to this related party indemnification.
+As a result of the Refinitiv Contribution, the Company assumed an estimated \$2.7 million in tax liabilities of the contributed entity and the Company was indemnified by Refinitiv for these tax liabilities assumed.
+During the second quarter of 2023, the contributed entity reached an audit settlement with the State of New Jersey for the tax years 2008 - 2015 and in the third quarter of 2023 paid \$2.7 million in full settlement of the matter and the prior liabilities assumed.
+In the third quarter of 2023, Refinitiv reimbursed the Company for the \$2.7 million paid to the State of New Jersey pursuant to the indemnification agreement.
+As of March 31, 2024 and December 31, 2023, there were no remaining tax liabilities accrued associated with the Refinitiv Contribution.

-6. Tax Receivable Agreement
+7. Tax Receivable Agreement

-In connection with the Reorganization Transactions, the Corporation entered into a tax receivable agreement (the "Tax Receivable Agreement") with TWM LLC and the Continuing LLC Owners, which provides for the payment by the Corporation to a Continuing LLC Owner of 50% of the amount of U.S. federal, state and local income or franchise tax savings, if any, that the Corporation actually realizes (or in some circumstances is deemed to realize) as a result of (i) increases in the tax basis of TWM LLC's assets resulting from (a) the purchase of LLC Interests from such Continuing LLC Owner, including with the net proceeds from the IPO and any subsequent offerings or (b) redemptions or exchanges by such Continuing LLC Owner of LLC Interests for shares of Class A common stock or Class B common stock or for cash, as applicable, and (ii) certain other tax benefits related to the Corporation making payments under the Tax Receivable Agreement.
+In connection with the Reorganization Transactions, the Corporation entered into a tax receivable agreement (the "Tax Receivable Agreement") with TWM LLC and the Continuing LLC Owners, which provides for the payment by the Corporation to a Continuing LLC Owner of 50% of the amount of U.S. federal, state and local income or franchise tax savings, if any, that the Corporation actually realizes (or in some circumstances is deemed to realize) as a result of (i) increases in the tax basis of TWM LLC's assets resulting from (a) the purchase of LLC Interests from a Continuing LLC Owner, including with the net proceeds from the IPO and any subsequent offerings or (b) redemptions or exchanges by a Continuing LLC Owner of LLC Interests for shares of Class A common stock or Class B common stock or for cash, as applicable, and (ii) certain other tax benefits related to the Corporation making payments under the Tax Receivable Agreement.
 Payments under the Tax Receivable Agreement are made within 150 days after the filing of the tax return based on the actual tax savings realized by the Corporation.
 The first payment of the Tax Receivable Agreement was made in January 2021.
 Substantially all payments due under the Tax Receivable Agreement are payable over fifteen years following the purchase of LLC Interests from Continuing LLC Owners or redemption or exchanges by Continuing LLC Owners of LLC Interests.